- Why MTI

 - About MTI

 In his article Mind the Gap, Eh!
 Dr. Joseph Lstiburek established the need for a “drainage space” (a gap or void) behind the veneer and in front of the weather resistant material on the backup wall to alleviate moisture-related failure of the building envelope.
-This gap or void can be created with furring strips, but there are inherent problems with this method.
+This gap or void can be created with furring strips, but there are inherent challenges with this method.

 There are several inherent problems with this type of rainscreen drainage system.
-The three that are probably the most negative are:

-These four manufacturing procedures are used to create six of the major product lines that represent the new mat rainscreen drainage plane technology in North America.
+The new technology that is attempting to improve the rainscreen drainage detail is the use of “mat” materials.
+Most of these mats come in the form of roll stock.
 They differ from one to another in drainage efficiency, compressive strength, and ease of installation.
 What they all bring to the construction industry and specifically the exterior building envelope segment of the construction industry is ease of installation and in most cases a more predictable cost effective rainscreen drainage plane.
 When choosing which one of these new rainscreen drainage mat (drainage plane) technologies to use in your next project, select the one that best suits your veneer/rainscreen type, and a one that comes from a manufacturer who will work with you to design the right moisture management system for your project.
-Download the complete Furring Strips Vs. Drainage Planes article below.